14 Top-Rated Day Trips from Cardiff

 Start your exploration of this vast 247-acre site at the visitor center to get your bearings and a map (plus a drink and snack from the café) before venturing out.
 Depending on the season, you're likely to spot numerous species of wildlife and, in spring and summer, a wide variety of plant life.
 Highlights include circling (and crossing) the two lakes on the property, and enjoying a mix of wetland and woodland areas.

-Be sure to also check out the Cosmeston Medieval Village, a faithful replica of the 14th-century settlement that was only discovered during construction of the park.
+Be sure to also check out the Cosmeston Medieval Village.
+This fascintaing attraction is a faithful replica of the 14th-century settlement that was only discovered during construction of the park.
 Other notable features include a small museum, an adventure playground for kids, a picnic area, and barbecue facilities.

 Address: Lavernock Road, Penarth, Vale of Glamorgan